isomerpages/moe-necrg/_home/Foreword.md

 Wishing you a wonderful and exciting year ahead!

-The NE Resource Guide Team (Joel & Mun Ling)
+The NE Resource Guide Team (Kevin & Amethyst)